WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step5-Keeping-score/README.md

 Scissors        2            Paper               1                 2-1 = 1            (2-1)%3 = 1
   Rock          0           Scissors             2                 0-2 = -2           (0-2)%3 = 1
 ```

+If you make another table but this time for all the cases where the computer beats you, and compute ```your_choice - computer_choice``` then modulo division by 3 it always gives 2.

 And if you and the computer choose the same hand shape, then ```your_choice - computer_choice``` gives 0, and modulo division by 3 also gives 0.